To Infinity and Beyond

 In addition, it won the Oscar for best animated feature.
 Its success added $183 million to Pixar’s cash reserves.
 Now, Pixar had a hefty war chest of $521 million at the time of renewal of the contract with Disney.

-The films The Incredibles and Cars was in the pipeline.
-Jobs made Disney an offer that was so one-sided it was clearly meant to be rejected.
-Instead of a 50-50 split on revenues, as in the existing deal, Jobs proposed a new arrangement in which Pixar would own outright the films it made and the characters in them, and it would merely pay Disney a 7.5% fee to distribute the movies.
-Plus, the films The Incredibles and Cars which are in the pipeline would shift to the new distribution deal.
+The films The Incredibles and Cars were in the pipeline when Steve Jobs made Disney an offer designed to be rejected.
+Instead of the existing 50-50 revenue split, Jobs proposed that Pixar would own the films it made and the characters in them, merely paying Disney a 7.5% distribution fee.
+He also suggested shifting The Incredibles and Cars to this new distribution deal.

-Disney held one powerful trump card.
-Even if Pixar didn’t renew the deal, Disney had the right to make sequels of Toy Story and the other movies that Pixar had made, and it owned all the characters, from Woody to Nemo, just as it owned Mickey Mouse and Donald Duck.
+Disney held a significant advantage: even if Pixar didn’t renew the deal, Disney retained the rights to make sequels of Toy Story and other Pixar films, and it owned all the characters, from Woody to Nemo, just as it owned Mickey Mouse and Donald Duck.

-Pixar had declined to do Toy Story 3 under the existing deal and Disney was already planning and threatening to have their own animation studio do Toy Story 3.
+Pixar had declined to make Toy Story 3 under the existing agreement, prompting Disney to plan and threaten to produce the sequel with its own animation studio.

-7 months later the release of Finding Nemo, Jobs in January, 2004 publicly announced that he was cutting off negotiations with Disney.
-The damage had been done and there was public outrage against Disney and there was bickering between the top management of Disney regarding the decision making.
+Seven months after the release of Finding Nemo, Jobs publicly announced in January 2004 that he was cutting off negotiations with Disney.
+The announcement caused public outrage against Disney and internal conflict among Disney's top management.

 Bob Iger, Disney’s chief operating officer, knew hit animation movies were the lifeblood of the company as they spawned theme park rides, toys and television shows.